khizerhaider/push-down-automata/README.md

 📚 License

 This project is open-source and educational.
-License information can be added here.
-👥 Contributors

 You!
 Feel free to open issues, suggest improvements, or submit pu

-Let me know if you’d like this as a downloadable `.md` file or included in your repo structure.